 I’m going to run through the steps we use to do hashtag research.
-It’s not difficult but it does take time and like with most things on the internet (see Can you stop doing SEO?) you have to constantly be doing this and updating your findings.
+It’s not difficult but it does take time and like with most things on the internet (see Can you stop doing SEO?) you must constantly be doing this and updating your findings.

-Hashtags have to be specific to the photo or video that you are posting.
+Hashtags must be specific to the photo or video that you are posting.
 Instagram knows what your content is about.
 They use AI to determine what your photo or video is.

-So open up your next post and jot down the first few hashtags that come to mind.
+So, open your next post and jot down the first few hashtags that come to mind.
 Chances are you’re thinking of the most popular and highly competitive hashtags.
-So let’s dig a bit deeper.
+So, let’s dig a bit deeper.

 For those of you that live on your phones, now’s the time to pull out your laptop.
-Open up Instagram and login (yeah you can do that), and search your first hashtag.
+Open Instagram and login (yes you can do that) and search your first hashtag.

 You’ll see the total number of posts that hashtag has.
-Right now your thinking yeah I know this.
-You pick a couple with a huge number of posts, some with a medium amount of posts and some with a small amount of posts.
+Right now, you’re thinking yes, I know this.
+You pick a couple with a substantial number of posts, some with a medium number of posts and some with a small number of posts.

-Well your sort of right but we are going to dig a bit deeper cause the total number of posts while important, is not as important as engagement velocity.
+Well, your right but we are going to dig a bit deeper cause the total number of posts while important, is not as important as engagement velocity.

-The first 9 posts on your screen is whats known as the top 9 and they are above the fold.
+The first nine posts on your screen are what’s known as the top 9 and they are above the fold.
 Meaning when a user gets onto that hashtag he or she doesn’t need to scroll.
 They see the top 9 posts straight away.
-This is one of the other reasons your hashtags needs to specific to your photo or video.
+This is one of the other reasons your hashtags need to specific to your photo or video.

-We want to discover the average engagement velocity of the top 9 posts.
+We want to discover the average engagement velocity of the top nine posts.
 To do that we need to do a bit of maths.

-Add up all the likes the top 9 received and divide the total by 9.
+Add up all the likes the top nine received and divide the total by nine.
 That’s your average.
 We want to do the same with comments.
-You now have the engagement velocity of the top 9 for one hashtag.
+You now have the engagement velocity of the top nine for one hashtag.

 You’ll also notice on that hashtag search result (and this shows up on the app as well), Instagram gives us a list of related hashtags.
 Add them to your research list.
 You’ll want to find a range of total post figures from low to high.